Abigail Posner

 Abigail’s Story

-- Founder, Human Code Company.
+• Founder, Human Code Company.

 This is custom heading element

-The answer lies in the ability for leaders and organizations to think expansively and harness their Human Code as the ultimate competitive edge in an AI world.
+One thing became clear: As tech got smarter, humanness got more valuable.
+Now in her post-Google career, Abigail founded the Human Code Company to answer the question so many leaders were asking her: How do we create the future when change is coming at us so fast?
+The answer lies in the ability for leaders to think expansively and harness their Human Code as the ultimate competitive edge in an AI world.

 The Human Code is the art of combining your unique experiences, interests, and perspectives to lead with more impact, more originality, and an edge that’s entirely your own.
+Abigail helps leaders unlock innovation and drive real organizational transformation by blending AI and data intelligence with creative vision and human-centered thinking.
+She shows leaders that AI also stands for “amplify impact,” and that combining it with their most human qualities creates results no algorithm can replicate.

 At Google’s Creative Works, Abigail led a multidisciplinary team developing data-driven, AI-powered advertising and branded content strategies for YouTube’s top global advertisers.
 She pioneered Humanizing Digital, an anthropology-based thought leadership series exploring our emotional relationship with technology.
 She also helped guide a cultural transformation initiative for Google’s 4,000+ sales professionals, building unity and renewed purpose across regions; and earlier, created and scaled a global culture of insights program that deepened customer understanding both within Google and across client organizations.